World Languages

 FRENCH 2 HONORS - GRADES 9, 10

-Prerequisites: Minimum A- in the 1st semester and 3rd quarter of French 1.
+Prerequisites: Minimum A in the 1st semester of French 1.
+Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement Test.

 Students will be exposed to the language through listening, reading, video and dialogue activities along with lectures on grammar and the culture of the French speaking world.
 Upon completion of this course, the student will be able to understand and communicate in a variety of situations on an intermediate level in the target language.
 The student will gain a broader understanding of French culture and history and be prepared for French 3.
 There is at least one project every quarter consisting of speaking without notes, either alone, in a group skit or partner dialogue.
 Students write at least one essay per quarter.